peterhry/peterhrynkow.com/_posts/2019-01-01-testing-atoms-and-molecules.md

 ### Testing Molecules

 Components, action creators, and reducers are like atoms that when combined create a connected component _molecule_.
-By testing a molecule you can verify the relationships between its atoms.
+By testing a molecule you can verify the connections between its atoms.

 Here's an example: